 What is HDMI ARC?

 The often-overlooked ARC stands for "Audio Return Channel," and ever since the HDMI 1.4 standard was introduced, ARC has been available on TVs, soundbars and receivers.
 This protocol offers two-way communication between devices over a single HDMI connection.
 Essentially, the HDMI ARC port lets you use HDMI as both an input and an audio output.

 HDMI ARC: What you can do

-That two-way flow of sound means that you can do some things that used to require extra cables.
+That two-way flow of sound offered by HDMI ARC means that you can easily do some things that used to require extra cables.

 First, you can connect your audio system with a single HDMI cable.
 Connect your soundbar to the TV using the designated ARC-capable port, and you can use it for every device that connects to the TV, including Blu-ray players, game consoles and other devices.
 And it does that through the TV itself, instead of requiring a separate audio receiver.